 (Generators, Marketers and Fuel Suppliers are automatically considered "participating"* members.
 Participation is optional for the categories below.)

-Seniors and students $250 (Includes one subscription to IPPSO FACTO, proof may be required, non-voting)
+Seniors and students $250 (Proof may be required, non-voting)

 Supplementary members $560 As an adjunct to corporate members (non-voting)